foxhuston/foxtalk/doc/notes.typ

 / Dirty: handlers are written $dirty(angle.l - angle.r)$.
 / The Database: is written $sdb = sdbd$, where $A$ is the set of registered aggregators, $H$ is the set of registered handlers, and $R$ the _refcount_ map of $object times NN$.

+Also note that, given some variable that represents a tuple, I will use $a.q$ to e.g. refer to the "$q$" field of $a$.

 #let insert = "insert"
 #show "insert": r => $upright(sans(#r))$